A Look at Each Vaccine: Polio Vaccine

 Since 2000, only IPV is recommended to prevent polio in the United States.

 OPV was made by weakening the three strains of poliovirus that caused disease by growing them in monkey kidney cells.
 Poliovirus that was grown in these cells was so "weakened" that, after it was swallowed, it induced an immune response but didn't cause disease.
 OPV induced antibodies in the intestines and, therefore, because polio enters the body through the intestines, provided a "first line" of defense against polio.
-Unfortunately, OPV rarely reverted back to the natural form, causing paralysis.
+Unfortunately, on occasion, OPV reverted back to the natural form, causing paralysis.

 IPV, unlike OPV, cannot reproduce itself (or replicate) and, therefore, cannot possibly revert back to natural polio.
 To make IPV, poliovirus is purified and killed with a chemical (formaldehyde).
 IPV elicits antibodies in the bloodstream, not the intestines.
 It prevents the virus from traveling through the blood to the brain or spinal cord, thereby preventing paralysis.
 In a sense, because the vaccine induces antibodies in the bloodstream, and not the intestines, IPV induces a "second line" of defense against infection.